 03 of 03

 Low water pressure can be caused by many things, though usually, it's going to be one of three things:

 - The aerator, or screen at the tip of the faucet, could need a good cleaning or replacement.

-- The pressure reducing valve needs replacement.
-Pressure reducing valves, or regulator valves, reduce water pressure before it enters your home, and is vital to a healthy plumbing system.
+- The pressure-reducing valve needs replacement.
+Pressure-reducing valves, or regulator valves, reduce water pressure before it enters your home, and are vital to a healthy plumbing system.
 Freezing can cause the inner parts to stop working properly.

 - If you have galvanized pipes, then lime, rust, and scale buildup could be causing the low pressure.
 The buildup rapidly occurs when the pipe is installed on an even horizontal grade.